-When we first raised the topic of creating a range of articles about butterflies for the Science Learning Hub, we met with some scepticism in our team.
+When Hub writers, Paula Lourie and Angela Schipper, first raised the topic of creating a range of articles about butterflies for the Science Learning Hub, they were met with some scepticism from the others in the team.
 Some people felt that the topic was already well covered.
 Others wondered what we would do that would be different.
-Before we began, we needed to do some more research.
+Before they began, they needed to do some more research.
 Angela explains.

-The next stop was my school library.
-I found 17 books about butterflies.
+The next stop was the school library where there were 17 books about butterflies.
 Many were about big, bold overseas butterflies, and they were quite light on scientific content.
 The little information on native butterflies often had dense text, and the small font wasn’t child friendly.
 A web search gave us similar results.

 We had three overarching goals: